Hiring Advice Hiring process Interviews Are you a nervous interviewer? Try these techniques to help

 There’s plenty of advice out there for candidates dealing with nerves ahead of an interview.
 But what if you’re on the other side of the table?

-According to research for SEEK, 1 in 2 hirers feel nervous about interviews at least sometimes.
+According to research for SEEK, 42% of hirers feel nervous about interviews at least sometimes.
 So, if you’ve got the jitters about conducting a job interview, you’re certainly not alone.

-“We tend to only associate nerves with candidates,” SEEK’s Resident Psychologist Sabina Read explains.
-“However, those doing the interviewing can also experience stress or overwhelm for a range of reasons.
+While we tend to only associate nerves with candidates, those doing the interviewing can also experience stress or overwhelmed for a range of reasons.

-Thomas Wigglesworth, Talent Acquisition National Manager at Allens, echoes this sentiment.
+Thomas Wigglesworth, Senior Talent Acquisition National Manager at Allens, echoes this sentiment.

 "Interviewing isn't always a natural thing for either party so it's perfectly normal to feel out of your comfort zone when being part of one, regardless of which side you're on,” he says.
 “Acknowledging and embracing those nerves is the first step to conquering them.”